keptn/tutorials/site/tutorials/keptn-litmus-08.md

     keptn trigger delivery --project=litmus --service=helloservice --image=jetzlstorfer/hello-server:v0.1.1
     ```

-1. Let's have a look in the Keptn's bridge what is actually going on.
-We can use this helper command to retrieve the URL of our Keptn's bridge.
+1. Let's have a look in the Keptn bridge what is actually going on.
+We can use this helper command to retrieve the URL of our Keptn bridge.

     ```
     echo http://$(kubectl -n keptn get ingress api-keptn-ingress -ojsonpath='{.spec.rules[0].host}')/bridge